Humanity & Inclusion in Morocco

-Humanity & Inclusion’s goal in Morocco is to promote the social inclusion of the most vulnerable people and to improve their living conditions by advancing their rights and ensuring their needs are taken into account.
-The organization currently employs 12 national staff and two expatriates for Morocco-based programs, and two national staff and six expatriate staff for the Maghreb regional program coordination.
+Humanity & Inclusion’s began working in Morocco in 1993, promoting the social inclusion of people with disabilities and to improve their living conditions by advancing their rights and ensuring their needs are taken into account.
+According to a National Disability Survey, one in four households is affected by disability.

 Accessibility in Public Spaces